Social Science Integration at the Council

 Efforts to protect, restore, and enhance the Delta should be guided by the best available scientific information about the health of the Delta’s estuary.
 For decades, scientists in the Delta have monitored the health of the plants, animals, and environmental conditions of the estuary.
 However, there has been significantly less research focused on human communities in the Delta and people’s livelihoods, well-being, priorities, and concerns.
-The Delta Residents Survey is a collaborative research effort led by California Sea Grant and California State University, Sacramento, with funding from the Delta Science Program and collaborators from the Bay-Delta Social Science Community of Practice.
-This effort aims to help address this information gap by developing a pilot household survey to better understand the attitudes, values, experiences, and behaviors of the Delta’s residential communities with respect to the Delta as a place where people live, work, and recreate.
+The Delta Residents Survey is a collaborative survey research effort led by California Sea Grant and California State University, Sacramento (CSUS), with funding from the Delta Science Program and collaborators from the Bay-Delta Social Science Community of Practice.
+This effort aims to help address this information gap by developing a household survey to better understand Delta residents’ livelihoods, well-being, priorities, and concerns for the region.

 - Develop a better understanding of the rural, suburban, and urban communities in the Delta as they relate to the region’s natural resources, ecosystems, agricultural lands, and cultural resources;

 - Engage the diverse communities across the Delta to participate in the survey to ensure all perspectives are heard; and

 - Pilot-test a survey research approach that could be reproduced as a long-term study on social and environmental well-being in the Delta and used to inform decision-making.